mesosphere/kubeaddons-kommander/README.md

 Cutting a new pre-release is mainly adding a tag to `master` branch and updating some metadata.

 1. fetch latest repo state: `git fetch` and make sure you're on `master`
-1. apply tags to the commit you want to tag (usually `HEAD`): e.g. `git tag v1.1.0-beta.3 && git push origin v1.1.0-beta.3`
+1. apply tags to the commit you want to tag (usually `HEAD`), kommander uses multiple tags at this point:
+   1. apply and push "base" semver based tag: e.g. `git tag v1.1.0-beta.3 && git push origin v1.1.0-beta.3`
+   1. apply and push "consumable" testing tag(s) for each supported k8s version: e.g. `git tag testing-1.16-1.1.0-beta.3 && git push origin testing-1.16-1.1.0-beta.3`
 1. head to github and update release information for that prerelease: check [releases page](https://github.com/mesosphere/kubeaddons-kommander/releases) for up-to-date example.
 1. update SOAK by updating kommander `configVersion` tag in its `cluster.yaml`
 1. update repo for the next pre-release